marcinkapturski/github-actions-workflows/README.md

 ## 1. POC includes:

-- triggering workflow by different events (on schedule, on demand, on pull_request)
+Initiating workflows through various events (on schedule, on demand, on pull_request).
-- building packages and sample React app
+- Building packages and a sample React application.
-- running the app locally ( serve -s /build )
+- Running the application locally (via serve -s /build).
-- running Cypress tests as a parallel run
+- Executing Cypress tests in parallel.
-- report results on Slack with custom messages
+- Reporting results on Slack with custom messages.

 ## 2. Details of the individual files